ARCANEDEV/LaravelDisqus/README.md

 *By [ARCANEDEV&copy;](http://www.arcanedev.net/)*

-A small and *easy-to-use* Disqus package for Larav@el and it comes with some goodies to make your life easier.
+A small and *easy-to-use* Disqus package for Laravel and it comes with some goodies to make your life easier.

 Feel free to check out the [releases](https://github.com/ARCANEDEV/LaravelDisqus/releases), [license](LICENSE.md), and [contribution guidelines](CONTRIBUTING.md).